SIMOLANT 03/2025

 simulate than a realistic three-dimensional model of, e.g., water.

-in three dimensions.
-The only notable exception is a possibly
+three dimensions.
+The only notable exception is a possibly different

-different nature of the freezing transition.
-If water freezes, a
+nature (universality class) of the freezing transition.
+If water freezes,

-nucleus of ice appears and then it grows – there is an interface
+a nucleus of ice appears and then it grows – there is an interface between

-phenomena are not so apparent; this is likely the case of 2D hard
+the nucleation phenomena are not so apparent; this is likely the case of

 The model is more appropriate for 2D systems as surfactants